You can look cute on a plane. I’ve organized my airport travel style into three buckets. Short, medium and long-haul flights.

 But, bloating and getting puffy is also a very real thing that happens at 30,000 feet, so it’s important to wear the right clothes.

 Joe’s Jeans: These jeans feel like leggings because they are so stretchy.
-They are typically $150 but are almost always available at Nordstrom Rack for $79 (where I bought these).
+They typically cost $150 but are almost always available at Nordstrom Rack for $79 (where I bought these).
 The jeans in the pic are 65.5% cotton, 31% polyester and 3.5% lycra.

 Cotton shirt: Short sleeve is best.
 Plane temperatures can fluctuate, and it can get stuffy if you’re stuck on the tarmac because of a delay.
 Cotton is breathable and won’t cause armpit stains or sweating.
 The shirt in the pic is from Nordstrom Rack.
 It’s 90% cotton, 10% polyester (and the softest shirt I own).
-Brand is *here* with lots of options.
+The brand is *here* with lots of options.

 Slip-on shoes: Even if you have TSA Pre-Check, you’ll likely want to slip your shoes off when you get in the air.
-If you don’t have TSA Pre-Check, slip on shoes are a must if you don’t want to struggle at security.
+If you don’t have TSA Pre-Check, slip-on shoes are a must if you don’t want to struggle at security.

 Backless shoes provide less opportunity for blisters and more air circulation to prevent weird smells.
 You don’t want to take your shoes off with stinky feet.
 For comfort, and to be polite to seat neighbors, I bring a pair of socks to wear when we’re in the air.

 Jacket: Complete your outfit with a season-appropriate jacket.
 I’m wearing a jean jacket in the pic.
 In the winter, I wear my leather jacket.
-Mine is sold out but there’s a J. Crew version for sale *here* that could we worn with anything.
+Mine is sold out but there’s a J. Crew version for sale *here* that could be worn with anything.

 How to update for Fall 2019 trends: an oversized animal print cotton tee would easily update this outfit.
 Or a comfy tee in mustard yellow or burnt orange.